Readers reviews

 The Role of the Visual Merchandiser

-The visual interpretation of the brand: display, hierarchy, spatial rhythm, product enhancement, and the consistency between image, desirability, and sales.
+The visual interpretation of the brand: display, hierarchy, rhythm of the space, product enhancement and coherence between image, desirability and sales.

 Chapter 23